Operational evaluation of data-driven forest fire forecasting models: Introduction

-In this manuscript, we propose a novel model evaluation that complements the canonical approach.
-Our work fills the existing gap between ML model evaluation on the test dataset and its actual field performance.
-This validation is indeed crucial before ML models are integrated into the existing firefighting operational chain.
-We further apply our approach to visualize and systematically compare model performance in flagging false positives (false alarms), going beyond qualitative comparisons that are largely absent from the existing literature.
-In Section \ref{sec:problem_intro}, we explain the architecture of the neural networks considered in this work, the dataset and the target geographic region, and our sampling strategy and training methodology.
+This manuscript is structured in the following way: In Section \ref{sec:problem_intro}, we explain the architecture of the neural networks considered in this work, the dataset and the target geographic region, and our sampling strategy and training methodology.
 In Section \ref{sec:results}, we present the results of our analysis.
 In Sections \ref{sec:discussion} and \ref{sec:conclusions}, we discuss our findings and present our conclusions, respectively.